First-Year Student Move-In

 Bed, Bath and Beyond will be on-campus from 9 a.m.–1 p.m. for all of your last-minute or forgotten item needs!
 Just follow the signs—directional signs are posted on all the buildings to help you locate the sale.
 You can also order items online with Bed, Bath and Beyond and pick them up at the tent sale.

 What To Do During Your First Week

 During your first week on campus, you might feel a little overwhelmed with all of the things going on.
 To help acclimate to campus, make sure to attend your first floor meeting.
 You'll see signs posted all over your residence hall about this.
-This meeting is super-important, as you'll get to know your resident advisor(s), your floor-mates and learn about our community.
+This meeting is super-important, as you'll get to know your resident advisor(s) and your floor-mates, and learn about our community.
 Roommate agreements are discussed, as well as the expectations of the EMU campus community.

 You'll also want to take some time this week to review the Guide to Living on Campus (GCL).
 This guide will be discussed at your first floor meeting, but you are ultimately responsible for all the materials within the GCL, so make sure to go through it.
-The GCL is a great reference to keep on-hand if you have a quick policy question or are looking for a information about Housing and Residence Life.
+The GCL is a great reference to keep on-hand if you have a quick policy question or are looking for information about Housing and Residence Life.

 Take advantage of the many programs and events happening on campus as possible!
 There will be free food events, job fairs, student organization fairs and a ton of other events going on around campus for students to check-out.
 Attending these events is a great way to learn about different academic, social and employment opportunities on campus in a really fun environment.

 Other Important Information

-This area for all of the other important information you'll want to know about and have access to prior to arriving on campus:
+This area is for all of the other important information you'll want to know about and have access to prior to arriving on campus: